 - Members may not hold international vexillological meetings outside of International Congresses of Vexillology.
 Notwithstanding this prohibition, a Member holding a vexillological meeting in any year in which no International Congress of Vexillology is held may invite participation by a Member from a contiguous country.

-Art.
-13 The General Assembly may name as “Laureates of the Federation” persons who have made outstanding contributions to vexillology.
+- The General Assembly may name as “Laureates of the Federation” persons who have made outstanding, original contributions to the science of vexillology.
 The General Assembly may delegate this power to the Board.
-The status as a Laureate does not confer any right within FIAV.

 IV.
 THE GENERAL ASSEMBLY

-- A session of the General Assembly is not constituted unless delegates of at least half of the Members are present, except as provided for in article 25.
+- A session of the General Assembly is not constituted unless delegates of at least half of the Members are present.

 - Each Member and each Officer is entitled to one vote in the General Assembly.

 Art.
-15 Majorities in the General Assembly consist of the following fractions of those Members present and voting:
+15 Majorities in the General Assembly consist of the following fractions of those Members and Officers present:

-- A simple majority in the election of Officers.
+- A simple majority in the election of Officers or to excuse the absence of an Officer under article 19(d).
 If more than two candidates stand for election for an Office and no candidate receives a simple majority, then the candidate with the least votes shall be eliminated from the next ballot, and so on.

 - A simple majority for a motion to amend a motion under consideration, to proceed to the next item of business on the agenda, to defer consideration of a motion, to refer a motion to a Commission, to appeal a ruling of the chair, for a record vote, or to adjourn a session of the General Assembly.